MOEAFramework/MOEAFramework/docs/addingAlgorithms.md

 1. The constructor, which configures the algorithm.
 This includes setting the initial population size, the type of population (non-dominated sorting), the initialization strategy, and the variation operator(s).
 2. The `iterate` method, which defines one iteration of the algorithm.
-Here we randomly select one parent from the populuation, mutate it using Polynomial Mutation (PM), add it back into the population, and truncate the worst solution from the population.
+Here we randomly select one parent from the population, mutate it using Polynomial Mutation (PM), add it back into the population, and truncate the worst solution from the population.

 Then, to use this algorithm, we simply construct it like we would any other: